 How Can I Prevent Type 2 Diabetes?

-Some of the risk factors for type 2 diabetes are beyond your control, including genetics and growing older.
+According to the CDC, some of the risk factors for type 2 diabetes are beyond your control, including genetics and growing older.
 Thankfully, many risk factors are within your control.
 Thankfully, many risk factors are within one’s control, including being overweight or obese, and an improper diet.

 Risk Factors Beyond Our Control

-Genetics – If either of your parents has type 2 diabetes, it increases your risk of developing the disease by a fraction.
+Genetics – If either of your parents has type 2 diabetes, says the CDC, it increases your risk of developing the disease by a fraction.
 Having other siblings or both parents with type 2 diabetes increases your risk even further.
 You can’t choose your parents.
 The only way to address this risk is by being proactive in preventing type 2 diabetes and getting tested more often.

 Growing Older – As one grows older, the risk of type 2 diabetes increases, requiring one to work harder at prevention.
 Thankfully, nothing is being done to prevent Americans from growing older.
 The only way to address the increased risk is by getting tested more often and by being proactive in preventing type 2 diabetes.